orsolyalukacs/moview/README.md

              A spinner is shown while data is being fetched from the API.
              If no movies found during search, displays an error message.
 - ButtonPrimary: Wraps Button component from Material UI in custom theme provided in utils directory.
 - SearchBar: Input search field and logos.
-Search for entered string (a movie title) after pressing the Enter key.
+Search for a string (a movie title) after pressing the Enter key.
 - MovieCard: Shows movie poster image, title, release year, original language and rating.
              Shows a placeholder image if no poster image found.
              All data fetched from TMdb API in the component.